controversy187/blog/blog_feedback_analysis.md

 ## Implementation Priority

 ### Phase 1 (Quick Wins)
-1. Add author photo and enhanced bio
+1. ~~Add author photo and enhanced bio~~ *(Completed: Avatar now displays on homepage; "About Me" button links to About page.
+Short summary in profile; full bio on About page.)*
 2. Implement table of contents for long posts
 3. Add reading time estimates
 4. Improve code block styling with copy buttons